David-OMS/trendy-thrifts/README.md

 ### Architecture

 **Database Layer**
-The system uses SQLite as the primary data store.
+The system was originally built locally using SQLite for fast development and zero-configuration setup.
+After successful local development and testing, it was deployed to production using PostgreSQL (via Neon) for scalability and reliability.
 All orders and inventory updates write to the database first, ensuring fast performance and data integrity.
 The database serves as the single source of truth.

 **Processing Pipeline**
 Python scripts run automatically in the background, processing raw order data to calculate: